teoyang0704-wq/Perovskite-TFE-DigitalTwin/README.md

 # Perovskite-TFE-DigitalTwin
-Physics-informed digital-twin framework for thin-film encapsulation (TFE) geometry design: literature-calibrated defect-mediated 1-D moisture/heat PDE engine, 6-objective Pareto exploration (self-implemented NSGA-II + exhaustive ground truth), exact Shapley/Sobol physics-mapped interpretation, and calibration-through uncertainty quantification.
+Physics-informed digital-twin framework for thin-film encapsulation (TFE) geometry design: literature-calibrated defect-mediated 1-D moisture/heat PDE engine, 6-objective Pareto exploration (self-implemented NSGA-II + exhaustive ground truth), Shapley/Sobol physics-mapped interpretation, and calibration-through uncertainty quantification.

-**Live demo:** https://tfe-twin.streamlit.app  (interactive twin: design sliders, Pareto map, M_crit tiers)
+**Live demo:** https://tfe-twin.streamlit.app  (interactive twin: design sliders, Pareto map, M_crit tiers) Streamlit's free tier suspends idle apps.
+If the link is cold it may take ~30 s to wake, and it can be taken down without notice.
+Everything the demo shows is reproducible from the scripts below, which are the authoritative artefact.

 ## Reproduce
 pip install -r requirements.txt